 The internal standard used is 0.1% n-propanol solution in distilled water.
-The calibration standards are NIST traceable standards prepared by Cerilliant.
+The calibration standards are NIST traceable standards prepared by an ISO accredited vendor.
 The values for calibration standards are 0.02 grams of ethanol, 0.08 grams of ethanol and 0.30 grams of ethanol per 100 mLs.
 The calibration will be verified by 0.02 grams of ethanol, 0.08 grams of ethanol and 0.30 grams of ethanol and 0.30 grams of ethanol per 100 mLs.
-The calibration will be traceable standards prepared by Restek.
+The calibration will be verified by 0.02 grams of ethanol, 0.08 grams of ethanol and 0.30 grams of ethanol per 100 mLs NIST traceable standards prepared by a second ISO accredited vendor.
+All standards will be stored until consumed in Blood Alcohol Refrigerator.
+All standards will be placed in refrigerator upon receipt.